Hilzu/express-openapi-validate/README.md

 Returns an express middleware function which calls `validate()` based on the request method and path.
 Using this function removes the need to specify `validate()` middleware for each express endpoint individually.

+Note that behaviour is different to `validate()` for routes where no schema is
+specified: `validate()` will throw an exception if no matching route specification is found in the OpenAPI schema. `match()` will not throw an exception in this case; the request is simply not validated.
+Be careful to ensure you OpenAPI schema contains validators for each endpoint if using `match()`.

 The following examples achieve the same result: